-No. If you are a member of a peer committee and disagree with the substantive decision of the majority, you may attach a written dissent to the decision, but as someone with access to privileged information you should not make an end-run around the system itself.
+No. If you are a member of a peer committee and disagree with the substantive decision of the majority, some peer review process may allow you to attach a written dissent to the decision, but as someone with access to privileged information you should not make an end run around the system itself.
+If your collective agreement does not provide for a dissenting opinion, then make your dissent known in the written record of the proceedings.